vamsivamsi26207-krishna/Sql-data-warehouse-project/README.md

-# Sql-data-warehouse-project
+# Data warehouse and Analytics project

-build a data-warehouse project with mySql-server, including ETL processing, data modeling, and analytics
+Welcome to the **Data warehouse and analytics project** Repository !